Layr-Labs/incredible-squaring-avs/README.md

     answerInResponse := c.taskResponses[taskIndex].TaskResponse.NumberSquared
     trueAnswer := numberToBeSquared.Exp(numberToBeSquared, big.NewInt(2), nil)

-    // checking if the answer in the response submitted by aggregator is correct if trueAnswer.Cmp(answerInResponse) != 0 {
+    // Checking if the answer in the response submitted by the aggregator is correct if trueAnswer.Cmp(answerInResponse) != 0 {
         c.logger.Info("The number squared is not correct", "expectedAnswer", trueAnswer, "gotAnswer", answerInResponse)

-        // raise challenge
+        // Raise challenge
         c.raiseChallenge(taskIndex)

         return nil